Channel wa Sonomama!

-Channel wa Sonomama! (チャンネルはそのまま!) is a Japanese manga by Noriko Sasaki serialized in the seinen manga magazine Big Comic Spirits, published by Shogakukan between 2008 and 2013.
+Channel wa Sonomama! (チャンネルはそのまま!) is a Japanese manga by Noriko Sasaki serialized in the seinen manga magazine Weekly Big Comic Spirits, published by Shogakukan between 2008 and 2013.

 The main character is Hanako Yukimaru, a rookie, clumsy journalist at fictional Hokkaido Hoshi (Star) Television (HHTV) in Sapporo.

 Media

 Manga

 Written and illustrated by Noriko Sasaki, Channel wa Sonomama! was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from 7 April 2008 to 27 April 2013.
 Shogakukan collected its chapters in six tankōbon volumes, released from 30 January 2009 to 30 July 2013.